typedb/typedb-docs/03-client-api/01-java.md

 [Compatibility Table](#version-compatibility) to check what version do you need, depending on the TypeDB server version being used.

-Hereinafter maven expected to be used as build system for the Java project.
+Maven is expected to be used as a build system for the Java project.

-### Add a repository with TypeDB Java client to maven
+### Add a repository with TypeDB Java client to Maven

-Add the code below to the `pom.xml` file in your maven project.
+Add the code below to the `pom.xml` file in your Maven project.

 <div class="note">
 [Important]
-Make sure to use the version number obtained in the previous section instead of the `{version}` placeholder.

-Otherwise, you might have the following error: `Could not find artifact com.vaticle.typedb:typedb-client:pom:{version} in repo.vaticle.com`.
+Be sure to replace the `{version}` placeholder tag with the version of Client Java you want to install.
 </div>

 ```xml